Are you looking for fun things to do in Amarillo, Texas? The city makes an interesting Southwestern road trip stop that’s worth your time.

 The night ended with a second group of competitors in Bronco Riding.
 The horses didn’t seem to buck as wildly as the first group, but maybe we’d just gotten familiar with the action.
 We both gained an appreciation of hard working cowboys and if we lived in Texas, we would definitely go again.

 Amarillo offered much to see.
-Best of all, we left with a Western swagger and a taste of the cowboy life.
+Best of all, Judy and I left with a Western swagger and a taste of the cowboy life.
 Yee-Haw!

 All photos by Debi Lander and Judy Wells.